BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 Adds Luneshine attachments to several Unique/Legendary weapons which didn't previously have them.  **WARNING:** This will generate weapons which TPS will delete from your inventory, if it's started up without this mod enabled.

+### No SpyBugs in The Cortex

+SpyBugs are ordinarily minor annoyances at worst.
+When they spawn during a Mutator arena match in The Cortex, though, they can become quite annoying, since the arena won't continue until all enemies have been destroyed, and the SpyBugs can be quite reluctant to decloak sometimes.
+Which leaves the vault hunters shooting desperately in the air, guided only by the minimap and some sound effects.

+This mod disables SpyBugs in The Cortex, so they won't spawn at all in there.
+That's it!

 ### Speedier Moon Buggies